onflow/flow/flips/20201310-storage-fees.md

 - Accounts can purchase more storage by calling a method on the **StorageFees**.
 - An account can purchase storage for a different account.
 - Accounts can reduce their `storage_capacity` in multiples of the storage chunk and be refunded.
 Doing so cannot reduce an account's `storage_capacity` below the account minimum storage capacity or below the account's `storage_used`.
 Storage reduction (and storage fee recovery) will be initially disabled to prevent the recovery of fees provided at no cost to new users as part of the network bootstrapping period.
 A global boolean value, managed by the Service Account, will control this feature and will be toggled when the bootstrapping period has ended.
-- Calling `deductAccountCreationFee` on the **FlowServiceAccount** smart contract whit an account, indirectly calls the **StorageFees** smart contract and purchases 100KB (minimum account storage capacity) for that account.
+- Calling `deductAccountCreationFee` on the **FlowServiceAccount** smart contract with an account, indirectly calls the **StorageFees** smart contract and purchases 100KB (minimum account storage capacity) for that account.

 ### Execution Environment Changes